List of songs recorded by Cheryl

 Cheryl released her third album in June 2012 called A Million Lights.
 It was preceded by the lead single called "Call My Name", a dance-pop song which was written and produced solely by Calvin Harris.
 The second single, "Under the Sun", was co-written by Cheryl with Alex da Kid, Carlos Battey, Jayson DeZuzio, Mike Del Rio and Steven Battey.
 Cheryl and will.i.am collaborated on one song for the album, "Craziest Things", on which he is a guest vocalist.
 Wretch 32 co-wrote the song "Screw You" and is a featured artist, while Lana Del Rey co-wrote the song "Ghetto Baby".
 Cruz also contributed to the album, co-writing "Mechanics of the Heart", while Dada Life wrote and produced "Love Killer".

-Cheryl released her fourth album in November 2014 called Only Human.
-It was preceded by the lead single called "Crazy Stupid Love featuring Tinie Tempah".
-The song debuted at number one on the UK Singles Chart, selling 118,000 copies in its first week, becoming Cole's fourth number one single.
-The album's second single, "I Don't Care", was released before the album on 31 October 2014 and became Cheryl's fifth number one making chart history as she is the first ever British female solo artist to have five number ones in the UK.
-Only Human entered the UK Albums Chart at number seven.
+Cheryl released her fourth album, Only Human, in November 2014.
+It was preceded by the singles "Crazy Stupid Love", which featured rapper Tinie Tempah, and "I Don't Care".